threatchronicles/research/README.md

-# research
+# Research
-Technical details related to our blog posts.
+Technical details (IoCs, Signatures) related to our blog posts.